 Legal Representation for Birth Injury Claims in Missouri

 At Shamberg, Johnson & Bergman, we understand how much a birth injury affects your family.
 Birth injuries are among the most emotional of all medical malpractice injuries because they harm the most vulnerable victims.

-Our trial attorneys and staff are compassionate about your losses and will be by your side throughout the process.
+Our Kansas City birth injury lawyers and staff are compassionate about your losses and will be by your side throughout the process.
 We go beyond the legal issues, as we help you seek the medical, social and financial support services you need.

 We represent families affected by birth injuries to mother and baby, including: